era/malleable-checker/README.md

 We are using https://wasmtime.dev

 ## TODO list
+- [ ] To think: instead of exposing ok and fail, should we just expose "assertXXX" methods that will operate on the dataset? that would avoid copying the dataset to the wasm env.
-- [ ] Webservice exposing HTML and the CRUD
+- [ ] Webservice exposing HTML and the CRUD (big changes of just keep using the Python one)
 - [ ] Rust code to support hosting wasm checkers
 - [ ] Examples of checkers in some languages compiled to wasm
 - [ ] Run the checkers in a cron-like manner
-- [ ] Page with the failed/succeeded checkers
+- [ ] Page with the failed/succeeded checkers (e.g. implement fail and ok functions)
 - [ ] Allow users to create namespaces for checkers in order to organise it
 - [ ] Allow users to add runbooks to the checkers
 - [ ] Allow users to disable alarming from the UI